Best VPN for Canada in 2021

-One of the most significant perks of NordVPN is its P2P friendliness, the use of double encryption and the fact that it can be used on multiple devices.
+One of the most significant perks of NordVPN is its P2P friendliness, the use of double encryption, and the fact that it can be used on multiple devices.
 Using the service across multiple devices does not decrease the speed nor the quality of the VPN.
-Plus, it is compatible with half a dozen popular platforms including Android, Windows, macOS, iOS, Android TV etc. They even have a browser extension for Chrome and Firefox.
+Plus, it is compatible with half a dozen popular platforms, including Android, Windows, macOS, iOS, Android TV, etc. They even have a browser extension for Chrome and Firefox.

 One of the questions we always get asked is, how do we compare one VPN service against the other fairly?
-The problem with measuring and testing VPN services is that a lot depends on the stability of our internet connection at that time as well as where we are testing it from.
+The problem with measuring and testing VPN services is that a lot depends on the stability of our internet connection at that time and where we are testing it from.
 That's why we make it a point to use a single internet access point, test all services on a single computer, one at a time, and use the same battery of tests for all services.

-We start with a baseline test of our internet connection and note down its speed, latency etc. We then fire up the VPN service we are testing and connect to the nearest server.
+We start with a baseline test of our internet connection and note down its speed, latency, etc. We then fire up the VPN service we are testing and connect to the nearest server.
 In our case, we're testing VPNs from our office in Toronto, Canada.
 The nearest server is in Toronto; we'll connect there and run a speed test 3 times and make a note of its average speed.
-What this tells us is exactly how much is the VPN throttling our internet speeds.
+What this tells us is exactly how much the VPN is throttling our internet speeds.
 All VPN services throttle internet speeds to some degree.
 However, the best ones have the least throttling making it possible to stream and browse the internet unhindered.

-While Nord VPN is the Best VPN Service to use in Canada, there are other options, as you’ll see from our lineup.
-Your goal as a user should be to choose a service you can afford, that’s easy to use and offers the features that you’ll use the most.
-That’s why we’ve made sure to list all the best features, and what we think of them so that you can make an informed decision.
+While NordVPN is the Best VPN for Canadians, there are other options, as you’ll see from our lineup.
+As a user, your goal should be to choose a service you can afford that’s easy to use and offers the features you’ll use the most.
+That’s why we’ve made sure to list all the best features and what we think of them so that you can make an informed decision.